Skip to main content

 Fervor Grade distribution, side by side

 Letter grade counts within each trade.
-The shape is consistent across both trades.
-Most brands cluster in C or D, the long bottom tail is real (about a quarter of each trade graded F), and the A category is empty for remodeling and almost empty for roofing.
+The shape is consistent across all three trades.
+Most brands cluster in C or D, the long bottom tail is real (about a quarter of each trade graded F), and the A category is empty for remodeling and holds a single brand each in roofing and HVAC.

 Category-by-category comparison

 Each trade sample scored against the same six Fervor Grade categories.
 The percentage-of-max column shows how close each trade sample gets to a full score in that category.
 Roofing leads every category.
-The widest gap is on First Impression and Trust & Credibility.
-The narrowest gap is on Accessibility, where both trades sit in the red.
+The widest gaps are on First Impression and Lead Capture.
+The narrowest is on Accessibility, where all three trades sit in the red.

 Accessibility